nickyiliwang0000/h/css/cross-browser-testing.md

 ### Mobile Testing with Localhost

 Some test cases require you to use the physical device for testing.
 You can do cross-browser testing via localhost without pushing to a live sandbox site.
-A good article describing the process on how to utilize localhost testing on devices using your local IP can be found through [this article](https://howchoo.com/g/mte2zgrhmjf/how-to-access-a-website-running-on-localhost-from-a-mobile-phone).
+A good article describing the process of how to utilize localhost testing on devices using your local IP can be found through [this article](https://howchoo.com/g/mte2zgrhmjf/how-to-access-a-website-running-on-localhost-from-a-mobile-phone).

 Unfortunately you will not be able to access your dev tools on a mobile browser, but it will allow you to see any issues that you will need to fix.